CompanyMood/api-documentation/source/includes/_sessions.md

-image_url  | Url to the profile image of the sessions user role       | Role of the sessions user (`admin`, `department_manager` or `employee`) auth_token | Auth token for users session, use this for further authorization on enpoints
+image_url  | Url to the profile image of the sessions user role       | Role of the sessions user (`admin`, `department_manager` or `employee`) auth_token | Auth token for users session, use this for further authorization on enpoints company_id | ID of the company, the user belongs to.
+Empty if the user does't belong to a company, yet.